LearnersGuild/partners/Operating Model/Interview Process.md

 Before they are interviewed, the candidate shows some relevant work that helps give us an initial screen and something to talk about in the first coffee interview.

-They also receive a blurb about Learners Guild, the position, and our values so that they can self-screen if our culture doesn’t match the kind of company they want to work for. **Values in particular are emphasized here so that they understand how important they are to the Learners Guild team and to make sure they align.**
+They also receive a blurb about Learners Guild, the position, and our [guide][guide] so that they can self-screen if our culture doesn’t match the kind of company they want to work for. **Values in particular are emphasized here so that they understand how important they are to the Learners Guild team and to make sure they align.**

 ## Stage 1: Informal/Coffee — 30 Minutes